jmuzina/pragma/apps/react/boilerplate-vite/README.md

 #### Running the boilerplate

-Run `bun run dev` to run a live development server.
+Run `bun run dev` to run a live development server with HMR.

+Run `bun run serve` to run a server-side rendered version of the app using the [React SSR](../../../packages/react/ssr) package.